Home » Growing » How To Care For a Peace Lily Indoors

 Pruning Dead Leaves

-• Cut at the base: Trim as close to the soil line as possible.
+• Cut at the base: Trim as close to the line of soil as you can.

 Why Isn’t My Peace Lily Flowering?

-If your peace lily isn’t producing any of its trademark white flowers then it may need:
+If you’re not getting any flowers from your peace lily then it may need:

-Better light: Try moving it closer to an east-facing window.
+Better light: Try moving it to an east facing window if it isn’t already in one.

-Age: Young plants may need a year or two to mature before flowering.
+Age: If it’s going it may need a year or two to mature before it starts to flower.

 Troubleshooting Common Problems